flanksource/docs/docs/config-db/concepts/exclude.md

 | ---------- | ------------------------------------------ | -------- | -------- |
 | `jsonpath` | Specify JSONPath expression for the fields | `string` | `true`   |

-_Example_: With the following `config-db` configuration for AWS, the transformation will delete the `tags` and `privateDnsNameOptionsOnLaunch` fields from the scraped configuration.
+_Example_: With the following `Config DB` configuration for AWS, the transformation will delete the `tags` and `privateDnsNameOptionsOnLaunch` fields from the scraped configuration.

 ```yaml
 aws: